 If you are making a smaller blanket and have a large rotary cutter and mat, put it down on a large surface (in my case, my only large surface is my floor – if you have a big cutting table you are soooo lucky!).
 If you are making a larger blanket and/or don’t have a rotary cutter and large mat, skip this step.
 Lay your minkee fabric down first – with the smooth side down and the fuzzy (right) side facing up.

 I find the trick for large pieces like blankets and curtains is to make sure your measurements are even and all of your lines are absolutely straight!
-You shouldn’t have to cut the ends (tops and bottoms) of the fabrics unless you are making the “Child” size or unless your fabric has been cut unevenly (tip: ask the person cutting your fabric to cut it straight so that you can avoid having to do this yourself later)!
+You shouldn’t have to cut the ends (tops and bottoms) of the fabrics unless you are making the “Child” size or unless your fabric has been cut unevenly (Tip: ask the person cutting your fabric at the fabric store to cut it straight so that you can avoid having to do this yourself later)!

 Minkee can be VERY messy when cut.
 Shake your newly cut pieces outside, or have a dust buster on hand!